njordhov/mclide/README.md

 == Build ==

-MCLIDE 2.x runs on 64 bit OSX 10.6 and later.
+MCLIDE 2.x runs on OSX 10.6 and later.

 Preliminary instructions to get started: